ST. LOUIS PARK MUSIC SCENE (Jeanne Anderson)

-Welcome to my Twin Cities Music Highlights page.
+Welcome to Jeanne Anderson's Twin Cities Music Highlights page.
 This is my attempt to gather information about the music scene that took place primarily in the mid-to-late 1960s in the Minneapolis and St. Paul area, with an emphasis on connections to St. Louis Park, my home town.
 References to the Echo are to St. Louis Park High's student newspaper.

 St. Louis Park Senior High School opened in the fall of 1956.
 Things got off to a rough start, as the Minneapolis Star reported: